 You can state what you want to change in your life, but you’ll only find the drive to complete those first crucial steps transformation when you determine why.

 2. Keep a Planner

-When you write your goals down on paper, you’re much more likely to see them through to success.
+According to research by psychology professor Dr. Gail Matthews, at the Dominican University in California, led a study on goal-setting with nearly 270 participants.
+The results?
+You are 42 percent more likely to achieve your goals if you write them down.
 You might want to shed ten pounds before summer, but you’re not as likely to put in the dedication to achieve this weight loss without a written or visual plan.

 Organize a planner with your top goals to see them in a visual medium.
 A planner with a daily list of goals will give you the motivation to achieve your objectives step-by-step.
 When you know what steps to take to achieve your goals, you’re more likely to get motivated to complete them.

 Imagine you have a 7,000-page article you have to submit to your boss by this weekend.
 Oh, and your birthday just so happens to be in a few days as well.
 That means you have to find the time to clean your entire house, go shopping for your party outfit, and catch up on all of your late assignments, too.
 Seems impossible, doesn’t it?
 Not quite.

 Lumping all of your daily tasks and necessary goals into one overarching activity can be intimidating.
 It’s understandable you wouldn’t see the point in even trying when your tasks become one unbearable and massive task.